madlambda/nash/README.md

 What's missing is a safe and robust shell for natural usage of namespace/container ideas for everyone (programmers, sysadmins, etc).

-Nasn is a way for you, that understand the game rules, to make reliable deploy scripts using the good parts of the container technologies.
+Nash is a way for you, that understand the game rules, to make reliable deploy scripts using the good parts of the container technologies.
 If you are a programmer, you can use a good language to automate the devops instead of relying on lots of different